thoth-tech/handbook/docs/processes/quality-assurance/testing-and-dev.md

 - Determine acceptance criteria
   - What are the metrics for success?
   - What's in/out of scope?

+Your extracted purpose and requirements will be documented within your [Software Requirements Specification](https://www.perforce.com/blog/alm/how-write-software-requirements-specification-srs-document) document.

 For each product/feature, using the required specifications, flesh out the expected behaviour for different use case scenarios.
 A collaborative approach helps to make sure you are defining the right problem and solution; be sure to seek feedback from the team during this process.